idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

   300000,         280,   5.96277, -18691.0,        -70527.7
 ```

-and so on.

 ## Using TabulatedFluidProperties

 ### Reading from an existing file

-Consider the example where TabulatedFluidProperties is used to reduce the cost of calculating
+Consider the example where a `TabulatedFluidProperties` object is used to reduce the cost of calculating
 CO$_2$ fluid properties.
 In this example, a file containing the tabulated fluid properties, named
 `fluid_properties.csv` is provided.
 All properties listed in this file will be calculated using
 either Bilinear or Bicubic interpolation (the interpolation type is to be specified in the input file),
 while all remaining properties provided by the `FluidProperties` interface will be
-calculated using a [CO2FluidProperties](/CO2FluidProperties.md) UserObject.
+calculated using a [CO2FluidProperties](/CO2FluidProperties.md) object.

 The input file syntax necessary to achieve this with a (pressure, temperature) variable set is shown below.
 A [TabulatedBicubicFluidProperties.md] is used.